 A student must complete at least 25% of his or her credit hours at Southern Crescent Technical College in order to be awarded a diploma, degree, or certificate from Southern Crescent Technical College.
-Should a student receive advanced standing through transfer of credit, military credit, credit by exemption, credit by experience, or articulation, the student will be required to complete no more than 25% of the credit hours of the required curriculum for graduation in residence at Southern Crescent Technical College.
+The 25% does not include advanced standing through transfer of credit, military credit, credit by exemption, credit by experience, or articulation.